This post may contain affiliate links.

-So let’s wrap up with why we made the choices we did, to provide some perspective.
+So let’s wrap up with why we made our choices to provide some perspective.

 A few things to keep in mind

 We specifically chose to live and travel in a Class A motorhome – not a truck and trailer –as we felt it was better suited to the type of experience we wanted to have.
-While we did consider towable options (both times we were RV shopping) we decided against it as we did not already have a suitable truck to tow with and we didn’t want a truck to be our daily driver.
+While we did consider towable options (both times we were RV shopping) we decided against it as we did not already have a suitable truck to tow with, and we didn’t want a truck to be our daily driver.
 We prefer smaller, sporty cars for exploring.
-Heavy duty trucks are great for towing RVs, but these can be expensive to buy and maintain too.
+Heavy-duty trucks are great for towing RVs, but they can be expensive to buy and maintain too.